Macular degeneration is the leading cause of blindness in older adults in the United States. Approximately 20 million adults in […]

 Common preservatives found in eye drop solutions include:

-For most people, these preservatives pose no problem.
-However, they may irritate some people's eyes, especially if they have severe dry eye.
-If you suffer from moderate or severe dry eye, and have to use dry eye multiple times per day, you might be better off with preservative-free drops (they will be labeled as such).
+If you suffer from moderate or severe dry eye and have to use dry eye drops multiple times per day, you might be better off with preservative-free drops (they will be labeled as such).

 Ingredients in lipid-based eye drops include